Hellesdon High School

-Hellesdon High School is a secondary school and sixth form with academy status in Hellesdon, Norfolk, England.
+Hellesdon High School is a secondary school and, on site, is a sixth form with academy status in Hellesdon, Norfolk, England.
 The school is part of the Wensum Trust.
-The headmaster duties are shared between Tom Rolfe & Mike Earl.
-The school incorporates 1,500 pupils including 300 in the Sixth Form Centre.
-Previously the school shared a sixth form provision with Taverham High School, but this was phased out in September 2014.
+The school changed its logo in March 2025.

+The headmaster duties are handled by Mike Earl and Helen Watts as of 2025.
+The school incorporates 1,581 pupils with a capacity of 1290.